jason0x43/intern/doc/running.md

 ## Node Runner

 The node runner is a built in script for runnnig Node-based unit tests and WebDriver tests.
-Usage us simple:
+Usage can be very simple:

     $ node_modules/.bin/intern